 However, the adoption tax-break enhancements are only good though 2011 unless Congress extends them.

-Watch out for FSA limits
+2. Watch out for FSA limits

 Medical flexible spending accounts, or FSAs, are not as flexible in 2011.
 These workplace plans allow employees to put pretax money into accounts and then use the money to pay for medical expenses not covered by insurance.

 But one category that is no longer eligible for reimbursement is over-the-counter medicines.
 Beginning Jan.
 1, you must get a doctor’s prescription to use FSA money to pay for over-the-counter medications.
 This means you’ll need your doctor’s official,

 The new over-the-counter regulations are based on the “tax” year, which runs from Jan.
 1 through Dec.
 31, not a workplace’s benefit plan’s year.
 So if your plan year runs from May 1, 2010, through April 30, 2011, any over-the-counter expenses you incur

-Convert to a Roth IRA
+3. Convert to a Roth IRA

 Roth IRAs are popular because when the money is withdrawn in retirement, there’s no tax due.
 These accounts are enjoying a new surge of popularity now that there’s no longer an income limit on who can convert a traditional IRA to a Roth account.